pwa-builder/pwa-auth/creating-google-key.md

 ## Additional notes about the Google sign-in provider

-### Google Auth library (GApi)
+### Google Platform library (GApi)

-pwa-auth uses the Google Platform library with auth2 to sign-in with Google.
-To keep pwa-auth lightweight, Gapi is lazy loaded only when a user taps `Sign in with Google`.
-Otherwise, no JS loading or parsing overhead is incurred.
+pwa-auth uses the Google Platform library (GApi) with `auth2` to sign-in with Google.

+ To keep pwa-auth lightweight, GApi is lazy loaded when a user taps `Sign in with Google`.
+If a user doesn't try to sign-in with Google, no JS loading or parsing overhead is incurred.

 ### Raw `providerData` with Google Sign-In